sleak-lbl/weekly-emails/items/spinup.md

-## Learn to Use Spin to Build Science Gateways at NERSC: Next Spinup Workshop Oct 30
+## Learn to Use Spin to Build Science Gateways at NERSC: Next Spinup Workshop Dec 5

 Spin is a new service platform at NERSC based on Docker container technology.
 It can be used to deploy science gateways, workflow managers, databases, and all